reneemarama/ask_reddit/ReadME.md

 ##### **Sentiment Analysis**

-(on a scale from -1 to +1, -1 being negative, 0: neutral, and +1: positive)Sentiment was gauged by the Natural Language Tookit’s (NLTK) built-in sentiment analysis tool which ranked each word as positive, negative or neutral and aggregated a score for the overall text.
+(on a scale from -1 to +1, -1 being negative, 0: neutral, and +1: positive) Sentiment was gauged by the Natural Language Tookit’s (NLTK) built-in sentiment analysis tool which ranked each word as positive, negative or neutral and aggregated a score for the overall text.

+Overall: 0.16

+Men: 0.18

-Overall: 0.16Men: 0.18Women: 0.15
+Women: 0.15

 ![](./Plots/sentiment_histogram.png)